vincent-van-hoef/reportjs/README.md

 ## Drawbacks

-Knitted Rmd reports do no show the figures in the Rstudio viewer, only in a browser.
+- Knitted Rmd reports do no show the figures in the Rstudio viewer, only in a browser.
+- All figures of course need to be prerendered and available to the Rmd files; i.e you will have to deliver the report and results together and keep them in the same position relative to each other.